 If you don’t want to jump in the chilly waters, you can still enjoy other in-water recreation!
-Try launching a glass-bottom boat or kayak to get a view uninhibited view of the springs!
+Try launching a glass-bottom boat or kayak to get an uninhibited view of the springs!

 Kelly Park/Rock Springs

-Tubers can rejoice while floating through mangroves, and looking at the fish and turtles sharing the water with them.
-You can also take a canoe or a glass-bottom boat down the river until it opens up into an open swimming area.
+Tubers will love floating through mangroves and looking at the fish and turtles sharing the water with them.
+You can also take a canoe or a glass-bottom boat down the river until it opens up into a swimming area.

 Campers can also enjoy the grounds with lots of RV parking, pavilions, and nature trails.
 This is one of the best springs in Florida for quiet picnics with the family or a loved one!

 With natural wonders just 1 hour and 33 minutes away from Tampa, Wekiwa Springs makes the perfect escape.
-One of the most unique State Parks in Florida, you can beat the heat of its relaxing emerald waters!
+One of the most unique state parks in Florida, you can beat the heat in its relaxing emerald waters!

 Right next to Rock Springs in Kelly Park, Wekiwa Springs is Orange County’s longest-running tourist attraction.
-With miles of hiking trails waiting to be explored on foot, bike, or horseback, you understand why it’s beloved by locals since the early 19th century.
+With miles of hiking trails waiting to be explored on foot, bike, or horseback, you’ll understand why it’s been beloved by locals since the early 19th century.

 Through the dense hammocks, you can take a canoe passing the purple blooms of pickerelweed.
 When exploring the spring vent which feeds the Wekiwa River, you’ll see a variety of Florida wildlife.

 When you jump in the spring to swim or snorkel, be advised there is no lifeguard on duty.
-The springs near Tampa are 4 feet at its deepest, so no jumping or diving is allowed.
-You can also find a swim life for ADA accessibility!
+These swimming springs near Tampa are 4 feet at their deepest, so no jumping or diving is allowed.

-The grounds of Devil’s Den also boasts cabins and RV parking with a heated swimming pool, charcoal grills and picnic tables, nature trails, and pavilions with lawn games for the whole family to enjoy!
-Offering something for everyone in the family, Devil’s Den is truly one of Florida’s prettiest and mysterious springs.
+The grounds of Devil’s Den also have cabins and RV parking with a heated swimming pool, charcoal grills and picnic tables, nature trails, and pavilions with lawn games for the whole family to enjoy!

 Each person needs a mask, snorkel, and fins to swim in Devil’s Den.
-You can either bring your own or rent them for an additional $10.
-If you only need one of the three required items, the cost is only $4 per item.
+You can either bring your own or rent them.

 Gilchrist Blue Springs

-Florida’s newest state park, Gilchrist Blue pours out 44 million gallons of fresh water out of its second magnitude spring before flowing out in a shallow spring close to the Santa Fe River.
-The waters, lying along floodplains in the area, boosts and supports a wide variety of ecological habitats.
+Florida’s newest state park, Gilchrist Blue pours 44 million gallons of fresh water out of its second magnitude spring before flowing out in a shallow spring close to the Santa Fe River.
+The waters, lying along floodplains in the area, boost and support a wide variety of ecological habitats.

-If you drive about 2 hours and 25 minutes away from Tampa, you can swim in the clear waters along with a wide variety of native fish, turtles, and invertebrates that call this set of natural springs in Florida home.
+If you drive about 2 hours and 25 minutes away from the city, you can swim in some of the best clear water springs near Tampa along with a wide variety of native fish, turtles, and invertebrates that call this set of natural springs in Florida home.

 It is recommended that visitors arrive early in the morning, as capacity is limited, and you will be turned away!
 Patrons can participate in snorkeling, swimming, and paddling at the main springhead and on the spring run.

-With so much to offer and so much wildlife to see, it’s no wonder that Gilchrist Blue is one of the best springs near Tampa, one of the greatest hidden Florida gems rightly deserving of its new state park status.
+With so much to offer and so much wildlife to see, it’s no wonder that Gilchrist Blue Springs is one of the best springs near Tampa.
+This hidden Florida gem truly deserves its new state park status.

 Along the Santa Fe River lies a true slice of pure Florida.
-Ginnie Springs boasts some of the clearest waters of all the natural springs near Tampa, only 2 hours and 16 minutes away.
+Ginnie Springs boasts some of the clearest waters of all the natural springs near Tampa to swim, only 2 hours and 16 minutes away.

-Made up of a group of seven springs, white sand, and limestone wind into paths that open into caves, making Ginnie Springs a must for any serious cave divers or snorkelers.
+Made up of a group of seven springs and caves, Ginnie Springs a must for any serious cave divers or snorkelers.

 Visitors can enjoy tubing, kayaking, canoeing, and swimming in addition to campgrounds with picnic tables, grills, and volleyball courts!
-If you want to stay longer, there is a rental cottage available to make the most of your time in one of the best springs in Florida.
+If you want to stay longer, there is a rental cottage available.

 If you decide to snorkel or paddleboat down the Florida springs, the clear water may reward you with a view of bass, catfish, mullet and if you’re lucky: turtles.

-In scenic Ocala National Forest, Juniper Springs is tucked away in a subtropical area of palm and oak trees before winding and emptying into Lake George in the Saint Johns River.
-Just under two hours away, Juniper Springs is one of the best springs near Tampa.
+In scenic Ocala National Forest, Juniper Springs is tucked away in a subtropical area of palm and oak trees.
+Just under two hours away, Juniper Springs is one of the best springs around Tampa.

 The seven-mile Juniper Springs run is considered to be one of the most beautiful and scenic routes for kayakers in the entire state of Florida.
-Dappled sunlight peeks in through the towering oaks, while otters play and alligators drift along in the shallow waters.
 There is even a haul-back service offered for your canoes and kayaks if you want to experience it all over again–without the hassle.